moditect/moditect/README.md

 (leveraging the concept of multi-release JARs).
 When defined, the module descriptor will be put into `META-INF/versions/${jvmVersion}`.
 The value must be `9` or greater.
-The special value `base` can be used to add the descriptor to the root of the final JAR.
+The special value `base` (the default) can be used to add the descriptor to the root of the final JAR.
-By default, `9` is used, i.e. module descriptors will go into `META-INF/versions/9`.
-This is to ensure a maximum of compatibility with older libraries scanning class files that may fail when encountering the `module-info.class` file
+Putting the descriptor under `META-INF/versions` can help to increase compatibility with older libraries scanning class files that may fail when encountering the `module-info.class` file
-(and chances are much lower that such tool will look for class files under `META-INF/versions/...`).
+(as chances are lower that such tool will look for class files under `META-INF/versions/...`).

-For tools aware of the module system the effect of having the module descriptor in the JAR root and under `META-INF/versions/9` should be the same.
+The `jdepsExtraArgs` option can be used to specify a list of arguments passed to the _jdeps_ invocation for creating a "candidate descriptor".

 The following configuration options exist for the `<module>` configuration element: